facial-emotion-recognition-service/hfer_front/README.md

-# Human Facial Emotion Recognition (HFER)
+# Human Facial Emotion Recognition (HFER): Front End

 ## Introduction
 HFER is a Python project that leverages a convolutional neural network to detect emotions from human faces which are extracted from images uploaded by a user.
 This streamlit front-end allows a user to upload an image and get an annotated image back with detected faces outlined.
 The emotions of these faces are then returned and displayed in tabular form.
+This is the code repo for the front-end implementation.
+For general information about the project, see the project's main [README](https://github.com/facial-emotion-recognition-service).

 ## Usage